unluckxd/Twitch_Stream_Cleaner/README.md

 ### Layer 2: Alternative Stream Fetcher
 A page-context injection script (`stream-fetcher.js`) monitors all `.m3u8` requests via `fetch` interception.
 When ads are detected in the primary stream:
+1. Detects which `playerType` was used in the original request by decoding the JWT token
-1. Fetches Twitch's GraphQL API to obtain alternative access tokens using different `playerType` values (`embed`, `frontpage`, `site`)
+2. Fetches Twitch's GraphQL API to obtain alternative access tokens using different `playerType` values (`embed`, `frontpage`, `site`, `mini`, `embed-legacy`)
-2. Tests each alternative stream URL until finding one without ad markers
+3. Tests each alternative stream URL sequentially, skipping the already-used type
+4. Validates that the alternative stream contains actual content (`#EXTINF` markers) and no ad markers
-3. Returns the clean playlist to the player seamlessly
+5. Returns the clean playlist to the player seamlessly
+6. If no clean stream is found, applies manual filtering as a last resort

-This leverages Twitch's own API to access ad-free streams that are normally reserved for different contexts.
+This leverages Twitch's own API to access ad-free streams that are normally reserved for different player contexts.
+The background script also randomly rotates `playerType` in GraphQL requests to diversify token acquisition and reduce ad targeting.

 ### Layer 3: Configuration Patching & UI Armor
 The content script operates on two fronts: